vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/guide.md

 ### HTML cache

-If you have small sites, and would like to make docusment fully offline available, you can set `cacheHTML` to `true` to cache all html files.
+If you have small sites, and would like to make docusment fully offline available, you can set `cacheHTML` to `true` to cache all HTML files.

 ::: tip Why only home and 404 page been cached by default?